ecyoung3/FRHEED/README.md

 	Unzip the cp36 folder and open a command prompt there, then execute the command: python -m pip install numpy spinnaker_python-1.15.0.63-cp36-cp36m-win_amd64.whl
 ```

+You may also need to download or update easydev once finished installing other libraries.

+If Spyder doesn't open after installing new libraries, run the command in Anaconda terminal "conda update qt" and it *should* fix any startup issues.

 ## Running FRHEED